 Mr. Pugh is a graduate of Saint Joseph’s University (B.A.
 English and Theology, minor in Faith-Justice Studies).
 Upon graduation in 2005, he served with the Jesuit Volunteer Corps where he taught at St. Ignatius School in The Bronx.
 Mr. Pugh spent the next four years at St. Margaret Mary Catholic Church in Winter Park, Florida working as a full-time Youth Minister.
 He earned a M.A. in Theology from Villanova University where he also worked as a Campus Ministry Intern.
 Mr. Pugh is grateful for the support he receives from his wife, family, and friends and is grateful to be a part of the Cristo Rey Philadelphia High School community.

-Mary Santiago School Administration
+Mary Santiago Reception

 Ms. Santiago is a proud member of the Cristo Rey Philadelphia team.
 Ms. Santiago serves in School Administration and her main responsibilities include operating the Front Office.
 Prior to joining the team, she held numerous positions in nursing and social work.
 Ms. Santiago was born and raised in Puerto Rico.
 Upon graduation from college, she relocated to Philadelphia to start her career and a family.
 Ms. Santiago is a graduate of the Interamerican University (B.S.
 Nursing) and is the proud mother of six.